-Miss Guy is best known as the lead singer of Toilet Boys, as “a pioneer in the DJ world” (Marc Spitz/Spin), and as a cutting-edge solo artist.
-Born and raised in Southern California, Miss Guy grew up in the Rock scene of New York City with mentors including Deborah Harry and Boy George.
+Miss Guy is best known as a cutting-edge songwriter and solo artist, as the lead singer of Toilet Boys, and as “a pioneer in the DJ world” (Marc Spitz/Spin).
+Born in Southern California, Miss Guy grew up in the Rock scene of New York City with mentors including Deborah Harry and Boy George.

 Miss Guy co-wrote the hit single “Charm Alarm” with Deborah Harry, which was certified gold.
 He co-produced the Blondie hit “In the Flesh” with Super Buddha and co-wrote “Stay Away from Pretty Boys” with Boy George.

-Miss Guy took New York by storm as the resident DJ at the legendary party, SqueezeBox!
+As a DJ, Miss Guy took New York by storm at the legendary party, SqueezeBox!
 As the leading New York City rock DJ, he has spun in booths all over the world from Tokyo to Milan to London.